cockroachdb/docs/v2.1/restore.md

 ## Viewing and controlling restore jobs

-Whenever you initiate a restore, CockroachDB registers it as a job, which you can view with [`SHOW JOBS`](show-jobs.html).
+Whenever CockroachDB starts executing a restore, it register the restore as a job, which you can view with [`SHOW JOBS`](show-jobs.html).

 After the restore has been initiated, you can control it with [`PAUSE JOB`](pause-job.html), [`RESUME JOB`](resume-job.html), and [`CANCEL JOB`](cancel-job.html).